 Exploring parsvottanasana or intense side-stretching pose

-In this article I’ll wrap up my series on the fundamental standing postures in the Ashtanga vinyasa practice.
-Parsvottanasana is the last pose in a sequence of postures that begins the Ashtanga vinyasa style practice that I do.
-All of the postures in that sequence are also foundational postures in many other styles of practice, so it is worth taking a closer look at the intentions of these postures and exploring techniques for evolving them in your own practice.
-The postures that I’ve covered in previous articles include: standing forward bend, triangle, revolved triangle, side angle, revolved side angle, and wide-legged forward bend.
+In this article, I’ll wrap up my series on the fundamental standing postures in the Ashtanga vinyasa practice.
+Parsvottanasana is the last pose in a sequence of postures that begins the Ashtanga vinyasa style practice.
+All of the postures in that sequence are also foundational postures in many other styles of practice.
+So, it’s worth taking a closer look at the intentions of these postures and exploring techniques for evolving them in your own practice.
+The postures that I covered in previous articles include: standing forward bend, triangle, revolved triangle, side angle, revolved side angle, and wide-legged forward bend.

 Parsvottanasana might appear simple, but there is actually a lot going on in this pose!
 Parsvottanasana is closely related to revolved triangle pose, which we’ve already seen.

-The foot foundation, legs and pelvis are all set up in the same way as revolved triangle.
+The foot foundation, legs, and pelvis are all set up in the same way as revolved triangle.
 That is, we set up the feet and legs in a way that allows us to have our pelvis more or less square with the front or back of our mat.
-The back leg is externally rotated and this is what puts the foot at its more or less forty-five degree angle.
-Similar to revolved triangle, the majority of our body weight is placed onto the front leg.
-The hamstrings on both legs are eccentrically contracting to slow our momentum as we fold forward and then lengthening as we relax into the forward bend aspect of the pose.
+The back leg externally rotates and this is what puts the foot at its more or less forty-five degree angle.
+Similar to revolved triangle, we place the majority of our body weight onto the front leg.
+The hamstrings on both legs eccentrically contract to slow our momentum as we fold forward and then lengthen as we relax into the forward bend aspect of the pose.

 One of the unique aspects of this posture is what’s going on with the upper body and shoulder girdle.
 We are internally rotating the humerus (upper arm bone) at both shoulders to bring the arms around behind the back, ultimately intending to bring the hands together in a “reverse prayer” position.
 Muscles of the rotator cuff are involved in this action.
 Subscapularis is contracting to create internal rotation of the upper arm.
 Infraspinatus and teres minor are external rotators of the humerus, so they are being lengthened in this action.